-- 1. Your personal cellphone - Favored by most - All major carrier networks work well on campus, with both CDMA and GSM networks (used by most carriers) working well. - Verizon wireless seems to have the best signal and highest speed data service. - 2.
-House phones - Available in many lounges, halls, or common spaces. - 3.
-Microsoft Teams (part of Office 365) - Contact Christopher Rhoda (VP of IS) for national and international options and pricing
+- Your personal cellphone

+- Favored by most

+- All major carrier networks work well on campus, with both CDMA and GSM networks (used by most carriers) working well.

+- 2. House phones

+- Available in many lounges, halls, or common spaces.

+- 3. Microsoft Teams (part of Office 365)

+- Contact Christopher Rhoda (VP of IS) for national and international options and pricing

-Cable IV Systems
+Cable TV Systems

 The Spectrum TV service/channels are available at https://watch.spectrum.net or the SpectrumU app.
-This app is available on most tablets and smartphones from anywhere on campus (via Wi-Fi or an ethernet cable).
+This service is available on most tablets and smartphones from most areas on campus (via Wi-Fi or an ethernet cable).
 You may also connect your device to a TV for viewing on a larger screen.
 Many Smart TVs can run the Spectrum TV app.
-If you have a TV that cannot, we recommend buying an infrared-based Roku Express device for about \$30 (for example: https://www.amazon.com/dp/B07WVFCVJN/ref=pe\2640190\232748420\TE\item).
+If you have a TV that cannot, we recommend buying an infrared-based Roku Express device for about \$30 (for example: Amazon.com: Roku Express | HD Roku Streaming Device with Standard Remote (no TV controls), Free & Live TV: Electronics)